-2023 is set to be a highly-anticipated year for Manchester, with the likes of the Co-op Live arena and Factory International opening, now adding to the excitement Manchester Museum has announced that it will be reopening next year too.
-After undergoing a £15 million transformation, the museum plans to reopen its doors on February 18, 2023 featuring the Museum’s historic collections as well as new displays.
+2023 is set to be a highly-anticipated year for Manchester, with the likes of the Co-op Live arena and Factory International opening, now adding to the excitement Manchester Museum has now reopened.
+After undergoing a £15 million transformation, the museum has now reopened its doors, featuring the Museum’s historic collections as well as new displays.

-The public will be invited to new galleries including the South Asia Gallery, a British Museum partnership and the UK’s first permanent space to explore the lived experience of South Asian diaspora communities.
-Plus, there will also be a new Lee Kai Hung Chinese Culture Gallery, the Belonging Gallery, a brand new Dinosaur display and Golden Mummies of Egypt, its first blockbuster exhibition opening in the new Exhibition Hall as part of the reopening of Manchester Museum.
+The public are invited to new galleries including the South Asia Gallery, a British Museum partnership and the UK’s first permanent space to explore the lived experience of South Asian diaspora communities.
+Plus, there is also a new Lee Kai Hung Chinese Culture Gallery, the Belonging Gallery, a brand new Dinosaur display and Golden Mummies of Egypt, its first blockbuster exhibition in the new Exhibition Hall as part of the reopening of Manchester Museum.

 Esme Ward, Museum Director of Manchester Museum, said: “February 2023 will mark a huge moment in Manchester Museum’s rich history as we open our doors following a major transformation.
 We have extended the building, making room for more joy and learning and evolving into the museum Manchester needs.